-RISKS OF BODY LIFT SURGERY
+RISKS OF OTOPLASTY SURGERY

-Every surgical procedure involves a certain amount of risk and it is important that you understand these risks and the possible complications associated with them.
+Every surgical procedure involves a certain amount of risk and it is important that you understand the risks involved with otoplasty surgery and the possible complications associated with them.
 In addition, every procedure has limitations.
 An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
-Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you completely understand all possible consequences of a body lift.
+Although the majority of patients do not experience the following complications, you should discuss each of them with your plastic surgeon to make sure you understand the risks, potential complications, and consequences of otoplasty surgery.

 Bleeding- It is possible, though unusual, to experience a bleeding episode during or after surgery.
 Intraoperative blood transfusions may be required.
 Should post-operative bleeding occur, it may require an emergency treatment to drain the accumulated blood or blood transfusion.
+Accumulations of blood under the skin may delay healing and cause scarring.
 Do not take any aspirin or anti-inflammatory medications for ten days before surgery, as this may increase the risk of bleeding.
 Non-prescription "herbs" and dietary supplements can increase the risk of surgical bleeding.
-Hematoma can occur at any time following injury.
-If blood transfusions are needed to treat blood loss, there is a risk of blood-related infections such as hepatitis and HIV (AIDS).
+If blood transfusions are needed to treat blood loss, there is a risk of blood related infections such as hepatitis and the HIV (AIDS).
 Heparin medications that are used to prevent blood clots in veins can produce bleeding and decreased blood platelets.